FormidableLabs/aws-lambda-serverless-reference/README.md

 * `SERVER_PORT`: `3000`
 * `SERVER_HOST`: `0.0.0.0`

+... and some implied ones:

+* `FUNCTION_NAME`: The name of a given Lambda function.
+In this project, the main one is `server`.

 If your project supports Windows, you will want to have a more general / permissive approach.

 ### User Roles